Hernias

 Repairing an inguinal hernia

-This is usually done with a mesh technique.
+This is usually done as a laparoscopic (keyhole) or open technique with a mesh technique.
 The patient should be advised to lose weight and stop smoking before the operation.
 In these procedures, a synthetic mesh is used to re-enforce the posterior inguinal canal wall.
 The same technique is used regardless of if it is a direct or an indirect hernia.
 The recurrence rate is less than 2%.

 It is a very common operation – >100 000 per year in the UK.
-Often now it is performed as a day case under local anaesthetic, and this is useful because it helps to reduce the cost to the NHS.
-Laparoscopic techniques are also available and are just as successful, but they aren’t recommended as standard techniques.
+Often now it is performed as a day case (sometimes even under local anaesthetic if the open technique is used).

 Patients can return to work, including manual labour and driving after 2 weeks if they feel comfortable.
 Older practice used to advice 4 weeks rest.